Samuel Coleridge-Taylor: Career

 In 1904, on his first tour to the United States, Coleridge-Taylor was received by President Theodore Roosevelt at the White House, a rare event in those days for a man of African descent.
-His music was widely performed and he had great support among African Americans.
-Coleridge-Taylor sought to draw from traditional African music and integrate it into the classical tradition, which he considered Johannes Brahms to have done with Hungarian music and Antonín Dvořák with Bohemian music.
-Having met the African-American poet Paul Laurence Dunbar in London, Taylor set some of his poems to music.
-A joint recital between Taylor and Dunbar was arranged in London, under the patronage of US ambassador John Milton Hay.
+Coleridge-Taylor's music was widely performed and he had great support among African Americans.
+He sought to draw from traditional African music and integrate it into the classical tradition, which he considered Johannes Brahms to have done with Hungarian music and Antonín Dvořák with Bohemian music.
+Having met the African-American poet Paul Laurence Dunbar in London, Coleridge-Taylor set some of his poems to music.
+A joint recital between Coleridge-Taylor and Dunbar was arranged in London, under the patronage of US ambassador John Milton Hay.
 It was organised by Henry Francis Downing, an African-American playwright and London resident.
 Dunbar and other black people encouraged Coleridge-Taylor to draw from his Sierra Leonean ancestry and the music of the African continent.

-His standing caused Coleridge-Taylor to be invited to judge at music festivals.
+Coleridge-Taylor's standing caused him to be invited to judge at music festivals.
 He was said to be personally shy but was still effective as a conductor.

 Composers were not handsomely paid for their music, and they often sold the rights to works outright in order to make immediate income.
 This caused them to lose the royalties earned by the publishers who had invested in the music distribution through publication.
 The popular Hiawatha's Wedding Feast sold hundreds of thousands of copies, but Coleridge-Taylor had sold the music outright for the sum of 15 guineas, so did not benefit directly.
 He learned to retain his rights and earned royalties for other compositions after achieving wide renown but always struggled financially.